DataDog/documentation/content/en/account_management/saml/_index.md

 ### SAML strict

-With SAML Strict mode enabled, all users must log in with SAML.
+With SAML strict mode enabled, all users must log in with SAML.
 An existing username/password or Google OAuth login does not work.
 This ensures that all users with access to Datadog must have valid credentials in your company’s identity provider/directory service to access your Datadog account.

 ## Further Reading